jasongrimesdotcom/Seattle-DevOps-Meetup/speakers.md

-# DevOpsDC MeetUp and continuous RFP
+# Seattle DevOps Monthly MeetUp and continuous RFP

-For 2019 the DevOpsDC organizers are iterating on a revamped process for soliciting, tracking and scheduling speakers.
+For 2020 and 2021 Seattle DevOps Meetup organizers are iterating on a revamped process for soliciting, tracking and scheduling speakers.
 We are replacing pull requests to this document with a process tracking speakers, and their proposals, as issues that we track on a [GitHub project board](https://github.com/devopsdc/devopsdc/projects/1) as tasks with Kanban flow.

 ## How to propose a topic